 You would not have scalp cooling with continuous chemotherapy through a pump or with chemotherapy tablets.
 This is because you would have to wear the cold cap for 24 hours a day.

 Some doctors are not happy about their patients using scalp cooling for any type of cancer.
 They worry about the risk of cancer cells being left in the scalp, leading to cancer spread in the skin of the scalp (scalp metastases).

 In theory there is a risk, but there is not enough evidence to know this for sure.
 Research in this area has mainly looked at women with breast cancer.

 A 2017 review of 10 different studies looked at the number of scalp metastases in women who had scalp cooling and women who did not.
 The number of women affected with scalp metastases in either group was small and there was no significant difference between the 2 groups.
 Scalp metastases are very rare in women with breast cancer.

 Things to think about

 Scalp cooling only blocks certain drugs and does not work for everyone.
 You might still have hair thinning, or lose your hair completely.
 You can't tell whether it will work for you until you try it.

 You spend longer at hospital having your treatment if you have scalp cooling.
 You need to wear the cap before, during and after you have the chemotherapy drugs into your bloodstream.

-The time varies depending on the drug.
-For example, you might wear the cap:
+The time varies depending on the drug and type of cold cap system your hospital has.
+For the Paxman scalp cooling system you might wear the cap: